 It is always advisable to meet with the professor during their office hours to introduce yourself as a foreign student and to make sure you understand the requirements for the course.
-Do not try to ask for a "discount" in the amount of material you have to prepare for the final exam.
-If the professor intends to facilitate you as foreign student, you'll find out on the syllabus.
-Still, going to class regularly and meeting with the professor of the course is always to your benefit when it comes to receive your final grade.
+If the professor intends to facilitate you as foreign student, because you do not meet the same requirements as a degree seeking student, you'll find out by meeting with the professor to discuss your academic background.
+Going to class regularly and meeting with the professor of the course is always to your benefit when it comes to receive your final grade.